RhythmD22/SmartShuttle/README.md

 ## Google Analytics

 This application includes Google Analytics tracking to monitor basic usage metrics and improve user experience.
-Please note that no personal or financial data is shared with Google Analytics - only general page usage and navigation metrics are collected.
+Please note that no personal data is shared with Google Analytics - only general page usage and navigation metrics are collected.

 ## Progressive Web App (PWA) Support